Applying for scholarships at Goodenough College

 The Scholarship Panel decides the level to award each successful applicant.
 Alumni of the College have donated many of our Scholarships and some have specific criteria to reflect their wishes, such as “to be allocated to a student studying climate change”.
 Scholarships are allocated against accommodation costs and cannot be used for tuition fees.

-Selection for Scholarships and bursaries is made primarily based on financial need.
+Selection for the Goodenough administered Scholarships and bursaries is made primarily based on financial need.
 When completing your application you will be asked to submit details of:

 - How you will pay your tuition fees